 WTF will provide safety railings, significant steel support structures, and structures to protect fish during construction to Kiewit for the ODOT I-205 Abernethy Bridge expansion project that will result in an additional lane in each direction and seismic improvements to make it earthquake-ready.

-WTF will provide bulkhead gate storage racks to support the US Army Corps of Engineers' operation and maintenance of this hydroelectric dam's critical navigation lock on the Tennessee River.
+These bulkhead gates support the US Army Corps of Engineers' operation and maintenance of the Ice Harbor hydroelectric dam on the Snake River.

 These pipes are used to maintain the shipping channel from the Port of Portland to the Pacific Ocean, which is critical for the local economy in general, and for our own future work supplying clean energy infrastructure along the Oregon coast.

 While WTF does not normally perform field work, we were happy to support our partner Advanced American Construction onsite near Weaverville, CA and help ensure the timely completion of a quality product for the Bureau of Reclamation.

 This large movable truss bridge will be used to unload bulk cargo such as gravel and grain from large ships.
 The finished structure will be 350 feet long and 15 feet tall and its fabrication requires skilled workers to at times weld upside down and/or in a scissor lift.

 These bulkhead storage racks support the US Army Corps of Engineers' operation and maintenance of the Nickajack hydroelectric dam on the Tennessee River.

 This flood control gate helps the US Army Corps of Engineers to protect people from increasingly frequent flooding on the Cedar River.
 WTF will provide the fabricated, painted, and assembled roller gate, along with all of the embedded steel structures that support the gate.